RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

 * `yarn workspaces graph` - prints monitored workspaces graph.
   * `-o, --output-format` can be `json` or `tree`
 * `yarn workspaces changed list` - prints changed workspaces with related chunks.
+  * `--extra` - a list of additional workspaces outside change detection gathering
   * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
 Default is `false`.
 More priority than `preserveAncestors`.
   * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`
   * `--private/--no-private` - includes private workspaces into affected list.
 Default is `true`.
 More priority than `detectPrivates`.
   * `--change-detection-strategy` - which source the plugin should use in order to determine workspaces changes.
 Can be `base-ref`, `prev-ref` or `none`.
 Default is `base-ref`.
 More priority than `changeDetectionStrategy`.
 * `yarn workspaces changed chunks` - prints changed workspaces in topological order grouped by chunks.
+  * `--extra` - a list of additional workspaces outside change detection gathering
   * `-g, --group-by` the count of chunks, default is available machine cores
   * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
 Default is `false`.
 More priority than `preserveAncestors`.
   * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`